abuultjens/OoVRE/README.md

 ## Investigating the features driving the model

-I used the binary allele frequencies to sort the features according the largest differences between the classes.
+I used the binary allele frequencies to sort the features according to the largest differences between the classes.
 Below is a screenshot of the top features ordered horizontally by observation class.
-The top row is coloured to denote the class (red is control and blue is case).
+The top row is coloured to denote the class (red = control and blue = case).

 ![Image description](https://github.com/abuultjens/OoVRE/blob/main/Screen%20Shot%202021-08-16%20at%205.38.22%20pm.png)